How Can I Ensure that Students are Motivated?

 Be careful not to waste your safety valves carelessly early in the semester since you may need your droppable grades to offset any unforeseen low scores or difficulties later in the semester.

-I have designed exciting, important work for us to do during class every day, which means that your in-class work is the key to your success in this course.
-While attendance itself is not graded, in-class activities and assignments are the key to helping you practice and me give you the feedback you need to succeed.
+I have designed exciting, important work for us to do during class every day, and this in-class work is the key to your success in this course.
+While attendance itself is not graded, in-class activities and assignments are designed to help you practice and get the feedback you need to succeed.
 Some of these activities will be graded, and you can’t learn or have a passing average on these activities and assignments if you don’t have consistent attendance.
 Missing class means that you will earn “0” for the activities or assignments missed, and make-up opportunities are only available for in-class activities when documentation is provided.
 Most importantly, I want you to learn in this class, so missing our class meetings means less time learning for you and fewer opportunities for me to support you with feedback.

 This semester in Earth Science, we will be analyzing dust samples from our own bedrooms, cars, and yes (yuck) bathrooms.
 What lurks in the air and dust of the places where we spend the most time will amaze you and just might save you!
 And you will also be learning some on-the-job skills as well as some really transferable skills like communicating what you find in a scientific and clear way.
 But don’t worry, I won’t throw you into this alone.
 We will build up to the bigger dust analysis project with lots of practice in the lab and lots of thinking practice in the lecture!
 That way you and I will know you’re on the right track before you even collect your first samples for the project.